SimonCropp/Argon/docs/SerializationAttributes.md

         <para>The MemberSerialization flag on this attribute specifies whether member serialization is opt-in
-        (a member must have the JsonProperty or DataMember attribute to be serialized), opt-out (everything is serialized by default but can be ignored with the JsonIgnoreAttribute, Json.NET's default behavior) or fields (all public and private fields are serialized and properties are ignored).</para>
+        (a member must have the JsonProperty or DataMember attribute to be serialized), opt-out (everything is serialized by default but can be ignored with the JsonIgnoreAttribute, Json.NET's default behavior) or fields (all public and private fields are serialized and properties are ignored).
-        <para>Placing the the <codeEntityReference>T:System.Runtime.Serialization.DataContractAttribute</codeEntityReference>
+        <para>Placing the the `System.Runtime.Serialization.DataContractAttribute`
-        on a type is another way to default member serialization to opt-in.</para>
+        on a type is another way to default member serialization to opt-in.
-        <para>The NamingStrategy setting on this attributes can be set to a <codeEntityReference>T:Argon.Serialization.NamingStrategy</codeEntityReference>
+        <para>The NamingStrategy setting on this attributes can be set to a `Argon.Serialization.NamingStrategy`
-        type that specifies how property names are serialized.</para>
+        type that specifies how property names are serialized.
         <para>Json.NET serializes .NET classes that implement IEnumerable as a JSON array populated with the
         IEnumerable values.
-Placing the <codeEntityReference>T:Argon.JsonObjectAttribute</codeEntityReference>
+Placing the `Argon.JsonObjectAttribute`
-        overrides this behavior and forces the serializer to serialize the class's fields and properties.</para>
+        overrides this behavior and forces the serializer to serialize the class's fields and properties.
       </content>
     </section>

     <section address="JsonArrayAttributeJsonDictionaryAttribute">
       <title>JsonArrayAttribute/JsonDictionaryAttribute</title>
       <content>
-        <para>The <codeEntityReference>T:Argon.JsonArrayAttribute</codeEntityReference> and
+        <para>The `Argon.JsonArrayAttribute` and
-        <codeEntityReference>T:Argon.JsonDictionaryAttribute</codeEntityReference> are used to specify
+        `Argon.JsonDictionaryAttribute` are used to specify
-        whether a class is serialized as that collection type.</para>
+        whether a class is serialized as that collection type.
-        <para>The collection attributes have options to customize the JsonConverter, type name handling, and reference handling that are applied to collection items.</para>
+        <para>The collection attributes have options to customize the JsonConverter, type name handling, and reference handling that are applied to collection items.
       </content>
     </section>